TatuLund/vaadin-create23/docs/Storefront.PRD.md

    Steps:

    1. **Select books & quantities**
-      - Shows available `Product`s that are *orderable*:
-        - `Availability.AVAILABLE` (or similar field).
-        - `stock > 0`.
-      - Allows the user to:
+      - Shows orderable products via backend `ProductDataService.getOrderableProducts()`.
+      - UI is a multi-select grid:
-        - Select one or more products,
+        - Select one or more products.
-        - Enter desired quantity per product.
+        - Quantity input is shown for selected rows.
+        - Footer shows total price and total quantity.
       - Validations:
-        - Quantity must be positive integer.
-        - Optionally, soft-validate that requested quantity ≤ current stock (for UX; real stock check happens at approval time).
+        - Must select at least one product.
+        - Only positive quantities are added to the cart.
-      - Result: in-memory `Cart` (simple model owned by wizard, not persisted).
+      - Result: in-memory `Cart` owned by the wizard (not persisted).

    2. **Delivery address**
-      - Loads **default address** for current user if such exists (Step 1 allowed for that, but if not implemented yet, default can be empty).
       - Shows a form with address fields:
         - Street, Postal code, City, Country – all required.
       - Behavior:
-        - If user has saved default address, pre-fill the form.
+        - Starts empty (no user default address prefill currently).
-        - User can edit before submitting.
+        - User must fill all required fields.
       - Wizard *must not* advance from this step if validation fails.

    3. **Supervisor selection**
       - Shows a required `ComboBox<User>` (or similar) listing valid approvers:
         - Users with roles `USER` or `ADMIN`.
-      - Pre-selection:
-        - If `UserSupervisor` mapping exists for `(currentUser, supervisor)`, pre-select that supervisor.
-        - Otherwise, user **must** pick one.
+      - Pre-selection: none (user must pick one).
       - Validation:
         - Cannot proceed without selecting a supervisor.

    4. **Review & submit**
       - Shows read-only summary:
-        - Line items with product name, quantity, **unit price snapshot**.
+        - Line items with product name, quantity, current unit price, derived line totals.
-        - Derived line totals.
         - Total amount.
-        - Delivery address snapshot.
+        - Delivery address.
         - Selected supervisor.
+      - Also shows an assistive notification containing the summary text.
       - “Submit” button:
         - Calls `PurchaseService.createPendingPurchase(cart, address, requester, supervisor)`.
         - On success: